emjose/bombastic-f/README.md

 npm install
 ```

--   **Ensure the [Bombastic backend server](https://github.com/emjose/bombastic-b#installation) is up by visiting http://localhost:3000/items on the Chrome browser.**
+-   **Ensure the [Bombastic server](https://github.com/emjose/bombastic-b#installation) is up by visiting http://localhost:3000/items on the Chrome browser.**

 -   **Launch the React app.** Enter "y" if prompted to open in a different port.